Some posts contain compensated links. Please read this disclaimer for more info.

 Mount Theti, Razma, Boga, and Vermoshi offer an unforgettable experience of Albania in its most natural state, experiences you certainly cannot miss.
-If you love the outdoors, Albania is one of the best places in Europe you can travel to.
+If you love the outdoors, Albania is one of the best places you can travel to in Europe.

-There are many interesting activities in Tirana.
+There are many exciting activities in Tirana.
 You can see the influence of the Ottoman Empire and the communist culture that adorn the city.
 The city has much to offer, from museums to historic buildings and national parks.
-Basically, anything a tourist would want, Tirana has.
+Anything a tourist would want, Tirana has.

 The Et’hem Bay Mosque demonstrates the beauty and friendliness of Islam.
 It is not a large mosque, but the Et’hem Bay mosque has a beautiful architectural structure.
-The interior of the dome consists of a complex image that will make your jaw drop.
+The dome’s interior has a complex image that will make your jaw drop.
 This mosque is not only a religious but also a historical symbol for Albania.

-Apart from the mosque, Tirana is home to Bunk’Art, Dajti Mountains National Park, the National History Museum, the National Art Gallery, Sheshi Skenderbej, and a plethora of other attractions.
+Apart from the mosque, Tirana is home to Bunk’Art, Dajti Mountains National Park, the National History Museum, the National Art Gallery, Sheshi Skenderbej, and many other attractions.

 The picturesque village of Lin is located on a small peninsula on the western shore of Lake Ohrid, a beautiful lake that separates Albania from neighboring Macedonia and is an important region of study for the southeastern part of the country.

-Saranda is one of the most popular tourist destinations in Albania, and the city has grown significantly over the past 20 years.
+Saranda is one of Albania’s most popular tourist destinations, and the city has grown significantly over the past 20 years.

 Saranda has some of the most unforgettable beaches in Albania.
 On the outskirts of Saranda is Butrint, a UNESCO World Heritage Site worth a visit if you are around the area.
 It is one of the top things to see in Albania.

-Once the capital of Albania, Durres is located near Tirana, on the coast of the country.
-This is a very popular destination, which means that there can be gobs of people here spilling over from Tirana in the summer months.
+Once the capital of Albania, Durres is located near Tirana, on the country’s coast.
+This is a very popular destination, meaning there can be gobs of people here spilling over from Tirana in the summer months.

 With one of the largest ports of the Adriatic, the city is somewhat suffocated with development.
 However, there is a good stretch of beach where tourists and locals can enjoy many lovely beaches.
-And, along the promenade, many restaurants are offering delicious fresh seafood near the sand.
+And along the promenade, many restaurants offer delicious fresh seafood near the sand.

 Over thousands of years, a war between Bulgarians, Greeks, Venetians, and Turks has made this city’s history-rich as its beaches.
 The impressive Roman amphitheater and the fantastic archaeological museum are among the biggest pulls to the city.

-South of Saranda, near the Greek border, is the beautiful seaside resort town of Ksamil, located in Butrint National Park, with an impressive coastal location that has many flocking to it.
+South of Saranda, near the Greek border, is the beautiful seaside resort town of Ksamil, located in Butrint National Park.
+It has an impressive coastal location with many flocking to it.